 Yes, you have heard it before, but it is easy to keep putting off the chore of backing up all that audio data.
-Invest in a DVD burner or external hard drive backup system if you can afford it.
+Invest in an external hard drive backup system or DVD burner drive if you can afford it.
 Losing audio data can be costly and extremely negative to the creative process.
-There are also "drive imaging" software applications you can buy that will allow you to back up your entire computer's contents - data, programs and all - and completely restore your computer back to the last backed-up state in minutes in case of failure.
+There are also "drive imaging" software applications you can buy that allow you to back up your entire computer's contents - data, programs and all - and completely restore your computer back to the last backed-up state in minutes in case of failure.